 The PLA Navy is currently learning to operate aircraft from the ship.
 ONI states that "full integration of a carrier air regiment remains several years in the future, but remarkable progress has been made already," and that "it will take several years before Chinese carrier-based air regiments are operational."
-A September 2, 2015, press report states that "China's aircraft carrier Liaoning can carry at least 20 fixed-wing carrier-based J-15 fighter jets and the ratio between the pilots and planes is about 1.5:1.
-So China needs to train more pilots for the future aircraft carrier, said a military expert recently."

 In November 2016, the ship was reportedly described as being ready for combat.
 An October 26, 2017, press report states that "despite its inauguration in 2012, it appears the vessel's genuine war-readiness is still in doubt."
+On May 31, 2018, China's Ministry of National Defense reportedly announced that the aircraft carrier group formed around Liaoning had reached initial operational capability (IOC), although that term might not mean the same as it does when used by DOD in connection with U.S. weapon systems.